awsdocs/amazon-aurora-user-guide/doc_source/babelfish-postgres-aws-extensions.md

        --role-name rds-lambda-role --region aws-region
    ```

-1. Attach the role to your Babelfish for Aurora PostgreSQL DB cluster
+1. Attach the role to your Babelfish DB cluster

    ```
    aws rds add-role-to-db-cluster \